Radar Tracking and Jamming

 4. Enter 5 dB in the Gain cell.

-Setting the constraint to use TIREM
+Setting the constraints to use TIREM

 1. Browse to the Constraints - Active page.

-2. Clear Enable - Line Of Sight.
+2. Clear the Enable - Line Of Sight check box.

-Analyzing the Radar
+Analyzing the radar's tracking ability

-You are ready to determine the radar's tracking ability.
+You are now ready to determine the radar's tracking ability.
 The first step is to determine how well your radar can track the aircraft.

 1. Right-click on Tracking_Radar () in the Object Browser.